Problem Set 2

 Merge

-, regardless of whether they match or not.
+data1anddata2: they should be joined by thestatevariable and the output result should contain all the observation fromdata1, regardless of whether they match or not.
 What are the dimensions of the output?
 How many missing values does it contain?Repeat the above procedure again by joining the datasets by the

 -